 For those of you who prefer to wear a hefty amount of sparkle on your neck, this is the perfect time to invest in the tennis necklace trend.
 Trust us—you'll be wearing this piece for years.

-As opposed to the delicate layers of necklaces that were a thing in seasons past, this year it's all about chunky gold chain necklaces.
+As opposed to the delicate layers of necklaces that were a thing in seasons past, right now, it's all about chunky gold-chain necklaces.
 You can thank the return of the '80s for this one.

-Don't worry—there's no need to retire your coin necklaces.
+Don't worry—there's no need to retire your coin necklaces yet.
 However, this year, fashion girls are layering their medallion pendants as opposed to wearing just one.